How to find an effective life coach

 Life coaching — what we here refer to as Results Coaching— can be an incredibly powerful tool for achieving your most important goals.
 For the best results, make sure you’re honest with your coach about your learning style, preferences and personality.
 The clearer they are on your needs, the better your experience will be.
 Here are some important qualities the best coaches should have, and what you should look for when finding a life coach that’s right for you.

 The ability to accept feedback from your coach and speak honestly and openly with him or her is absolutely essential.

-Your coach must be able to confront you as needed yet remain non-judgmental.
+Your coach must be able to confront you as needed yet remain non-judgmental about your choices.
 They need to call you out in a gentle yet honest way when they see you impeding your own progress.
 A successful life coach walks the line between trusted confidant and professional consultant, pushing you outside of your comfort zone to the area where real growth happens.
 You need to be able to open up with your coach, but they need to maintain clear boundaries with you.
 They’re not there to be your buddy – their mission is to help you reach and even exceed your goals.

 As you set out on your quest to discover how to find a life coach, look for someone who possesses excellent listening skills, but they must also be able to formulate meaningful follow-up questions to ensure that you think about your process in the right ways.
 They are not there to hand you all of the answers; their task is more acute, and it includes helping you explore your problems to find the solutions yourself.
 As you begin your life coaching journey, make sure to properly assess and identify your communication style.
-That way, you’re assured to get a coach who has a complementary communication style.
-If you learn best by hearing, for example, make sure you’re paired up with a great talker.
+That way, you’re assured to get a coach who has a complementary communication style to your own.
+If you learn best by listening, for example, make sure you’re paired up with a great talker.

 Great life coaches also balance making you feel comfortable with keeping you challenged, and this is largely a matter of personality and style.
-Look for someone who makes you feel at ease and safe, but not bored or unchallenged by the tasks at hand.
+Your coach should be someone who makes you feel at ease and safe, but not bored or unchallenged by the tasks at hand.
 Don’t be afraid to follow your instincts in this department, either.
 If you just don’t feel good about the match, you are probably right in not pursuing that coach to work with.
 If your initial coach isn’t a good fit, you can always seek out someone whom you’re more compatible with.

 All good coaches should embody certain qualities.
 These include, but are not limited to:

 Different life coaches use different systems, or methods, to help you meet the outcomes that are most important to you.
 It’s important to see how successful that system has been and whether the coach is truly following it.
-For example, all of Tony’s Results Coaches receive over 250 hours of training on the system that he uses on his own clients and which he has refined over three decades of experience.
+For example, all of Tony Robbins’ Results Coaches receive over 250 hours of training on the system that he uses on his own clients and which he has refined over three decades of experience.
 He created the Results Coach Training Program with proven strategies for success that he’s integrated into his own life, too.
 You should feel comfortable that the methods your coach uses will take you where you want to be.

-There’s often an inclination to choose a life coach that specializes in certain areas.
-Maybe you’re looking to revive the passion in your relationship with your partner or maybe you’re looking for help on improving your personal finances.
-Rather than looking for a coach who fits these specific traits, what’s more important are the experiences your coach has had and how that person can apply the lessons of those experiences to your specific objectives.
+There’s often an inclination pair up with a life coach that specializes in certain areas.
+Maybe you’re trying to revive the passion in your relationship with your partner or maybe you’re looking for help on improving your personal finances.
+Rather than looking for a coach who fits these specific traits, what’s more important are the experiences your coach has had and their expertise to get you in the right mindset for success.
 In fact, you want a coach who has a different perspective than you and who can help you see your life from a different point of view, one that could completely transform your life.

-During this meeting, the coach should be able to explain specifically how they work, what they do and what methods they employ in their work.
+During this meeting, your prospective coach should be able to explain specifically how they work, what they do and what methods they employ in their work.
 If they’re unable to clearly describe their process or if you feel you’re being told what you want to hear, make sure to ask as many follow-up questions as needed until you feel comfortable.
 If you still feel uneasy, perhaps veer away from working with that individual.
 Your life coach should be able to answer your questions in a way that you understand and offer you a clear sense of what kind of progress you can expect over the time you spend working with them.

-Finding a life coach you love takes attention and care, but it’s worth your investment.
+Finding a life coach who challenges and empowers you takes attention and care, but it’s worth the investment.
 The right life coach can help you reach and even exceed your biggest dreams and goals.
 When you consider it in that light, isn’t finding the best life coach for you the least you can do for yourself?